jaliss/securesocial/docs/src/manual/source/guide/password-plugins.md

 ### Scala

-For Scala, you need to implement the `PasswordHasher` trait:
+For Scala, extend the `PasswordHasher` class:

 	:::scala
-	trait PasswordHasher extends Plugin {
+	abstract class PasswordHasher extends Plugin with Registrable {
   		def hash(plainPassword: String): PasswordInfo
 		def matches(passwordInfo: PasswordInfo, suppliedPassword: String): Boolean
 	}

+- `id`: returns a `String` that identifies this hasher.

 - `hash`: this method hashes the password and returns a `PasswordInfo` containing the hashed password and optionally the salt used to hash it.